Sharp-Page House

 The Sharp-Page House is a historic house in Columbus, Ohio, United States.
 The house was built c.
 1889 and was listed on the National Register of Historic Places in 1986.
-The Sharp-Page House was built at a time when East Broad Street was a tree-lined avenue featuring the most ornate houses in Columbus; the house reflects the character of the area at the time.
+The Sharp-Page House was built during a period when East Broad Street was a tree-lined avenue adorned with some of Columbus’s most ornate homes, and it reflects the character of the neighborhood during that time.
 The building is also part of the 18th & E. Broad Historic District on the Columbus Register of Historic Properties, added to the register in 1988.